 Have you ever had to search for criminal records of someone you know?
 Was it an easy process?
-Dis you do your search online or did you have to make a phone call to the Clayton County courthouse? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the Clayton County courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal backgrounds and records, and your feedback may help other people.

 Click here to post a comment